Nathanchukss/PFinal/README.md

     └── valid-jslint.png
 ```

-3. Open `fifteen.html` in any modern web browser.
+3. Open `login.php` in any modern web browser.

 ---